Lithium876/ConTroll_Remote_Access_Trojan/README.md

 ```
 **Skip the next 2 steps if you dont want to use the flappy bird game**

 9. Setup a local server to host the client.exe.
-Use live-server: https://github.com/tapio/live-server
+Use [live-server](https://github.com/tapio/live-server)

 10. Use py2exe to build the flappy bird game
 ```